 These are the most common taxes, but keep in mind there is a lot of variation from place to place – so where you live and do business may have specific taxes not listed here.

 As a side note, you also might not pay each of these taxes, either (for example – some states don’t have sales taxes).
+Again, doing your own research and consulting with an accountant is a great option if you are unsure of something.

 When it comes to estimating your tax burden, a good rule of thumb is to set aside 30% of your earnings.

 This covers a safe margin for your federal, state, and local income taxes as well as self-employment taxes.
-F

 For example, if your photography business brings in $100,000, you should be prepared to pay around $30,000 in taxes.
 Keep in mind, this example is super simplified just to illustrate this point.

-However, this number can vary.
+However, this number can vary – and for many reasons!

 Many photographers find ways to lower their tax liability through deductions, such as business expenses or by contributing to tax-deductible accounts like SEP IRAs or HSAs.